-The SAN Volume Controller CIM Agent version 4.3.0 is based on Open Pegasus version 2.7.0.

-- This edition, SC26-7904-03, only applies if you are running SAN Volume Controller software version 4.3.0 or higher.
-If you are a running software version 4.2.1, use the previous edition, SC26-7904-02.
-If you are running 4.2.0 or earlier, use the edition SC26-7904-01. - Virtual Disk (VDisk) mirroring feature additions. - · Space-efficient virtual disk feature additions. - Implementation of Internet Protocol Version 6 (IPv6).
-IPv4 formats also continue to be recognized.
-IPv4 keys, for example, are made unique by formatting them as IP:0bjectID and IPv6 keys are formatted as ClusterIDString:0bjectID. - · The SAN Volume Controller CIM agent command line utility
+- The SAN Volume Controller CIM Agent version 4.3.0 is based on Open Pegasus version 2.7.0. - This edition, SC26-7904-03, only applies if you are running SAN Volume Controller software version 4.3.0 or higher.
+If you are running software version 4.2.1, use the previous edition, SC26-7904-02.
+If you are running 4.2.0 or earlier, use the edition SC26-7904-01. - Virtual disk (VDisk) mirroring feature additions. - Space-efficient virtual disk feature additions. - Implementation of Internet Protocol Version 6 (IPv6): IPv4 formats also continue to be recognized.
+Keys should never be constructed by client software but treated as opaque values. - The SAN Volume Controller CIM agent command-line utility.